ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/grace.md

 ## Storage

-Grace has access to a number of GPFS filesystems. `/gpfs/loomis` is Grace's primary filesystem where home, project, and scratch60 directories are located.
+Grace has access to a number of filesystems. `/gpfs/loomis` is Grace's primary filesystem where home, project, and scratch60 directories are located.
 For more details on the different storage spaces, see our [Cluster Storage](/clusters-at-yale/data/cluster-storage) documentation.

 You can check your current storage usage & limits by running the `getquota` command.
-Note that the per-user usage breakdown only update once daily.
+Get a list of the absolute paths to your directories with the `mydirectories` command.
+If you want to share data in your project directory, see the [permissions](/clusters-at-yale/data/permissions/) page.

 !!!
 Warning
     Files stored in `scratch60` are purged if they are older than 60 days.
 You will receive an email alert one week before they are deleted.